friendsofhyperf/components/docs/en/components/pest-plugin-hyperf.md

 # Pest Plugin Hyperf

-> This is a [Pest](https://pestphp.com) plugin that enables your Hyperf project's Pest to run in a Swoole-based coroutine environment.
+> This is a [Pest](https://pestphp.com) plugin that allows your Hyperf project to run Pest tests in a coroutine-based Swoole environment.

 ## Installation